It’s an excellent day to learn more about the potential health benefits of mullein.

 Mullein may also be used to stop recurrent UTIs because it helps keep the pH balance of urine alkaline, which makes it harder for bacteria to live.

-Abakaliki rice may also reduce the risk of heart disease.
-You may learn more about its health advantages by clicking here.
+📙 Abakaliki rice may also reduce the risk of heart disease.
+You can learn more about its health advantages by clicking here.

 11. Helps With Sleep